 In combination with the BroadForward Interworking RADIUS module, the same solution can also support RADIUS-SS7/MAP interworking, required for Wi-Fi offload scenarios where a RADIUS EAP-SIM server needs to acquire authentication parameters from an SS7 based HLR or Diameter based HSS, for SIM based authentication.

 Using BroadForward Interworking for MAP-Diameter interworking has many advantages:

 - Immediate availability of complete MAP-Diameter IWF, supporting the 3GPP TS 29.305 specification, including a unique feature for creating KASME security vector information (“KASME derivation function”), enabling connectivity with pre-release 8 HLRs;

 - Proven solution, tested and deployed with all major HLR vendors;

 - On the fly adaptations to any (proprietary) Diameter or SS7 variant, through built-in flexibility to quickly adjust and customize interfaces to specific customer environments, new use cases and future system updates.
 No dependency on R&D availability of vendors;

-- Future-proof, extendable approach: new interfaces (e.g. various Diameter applications, RADIUS, XML/HTTP, SOAP, REST, LDAP, ENUM, SS7 etc.) and new functions (e.g. DRA/DEA) can be supported by the same solution without the need for software development;
+- Future-proof, extendable approach: new interfaces (e.g. various Diameter applications, RADIUS, XML/HTTP, SIP, SOAP, REST, LDAP, ENUM, SS7 etc.) and new functions (e.g. DRA/DEA) can be supported by the same solution without the need for software development;

 - Software based solution, runs on standard hardware, supporting virtualization and cloud deployment.